AngryDuchess/alx-system_engineering-devops/0x0A-configuration_management/README.md

-# Confiuration Manaagement
+# Configuration Manaagement
-Configuratio management refers to the process of systematically handling changes to a system in a way that maintains integrity over time. example of CM tools: puppet, Ansible, chef, salt,etc.
+Configuration management refers to the process of systematically handling changes to a system in a way that maintains integrity over time. example of CM tools: puppet, Ansible, chef, salt,etc.
 This project introduces us to the basics of server configuration management using puppet.

 ## Resources